tsmith512/tsmithcreative/content/blog/2022-03-11-congressional-district-map/index.md

 This let me do two things:

-- Add and style district boundaries on the map
+- Add and stylize district boundaries on the map
 - Look up the district for a given location using the [Tilequery API](https://docs.mapbox.com/api/maps/tilequery/)

 ## Designing a Branded Map

-I started with one of the [Mapbox Gallery](https://www.mapbox.com/gallery/) examples then customized it to better match the campaign's visual style and simplify some unneeded details.
+I started with a [Mapbox Gallery](https://www.mapbox.com/gallery/) example, then customized it to better match the campaign's identity and simplify some elements.

-I added the tileset in four different ways, as seen in the selected layers.
-From top to bottom:
+I used the tileset to draw and label each district, with additional emphasis on the 37th.

 {{< media type="image" size="" src="map-layers.png" alt="Custom Map in Mapbox Studio"  >}}

-- Text layer to print all districts' numbers on the map.
-- Line layer to draw a bright white border around _only the 37th._
-- Line layer to draw a blue border around all districts.
-- Fill layer to put a bright blue background under _only the 37th._

 ### Printed Output